multicom-toolbox/deepdist/README.md

 **(4) Configure DeepDist (required)**

-<h5>There are two ways to configure the system.
+There are two ways to configure the system.
 One is to use setup_msa.py to configure it to take a multiple sequence alignment (MSA) as input to predict distance map.
 Another one is to use setup_fasta.py to configure it to take a single protein sequence in the FASTA format to predict distance map.
 You only need to run one script to configure the sytem. setup_msa.py requires downloading a package of about 30 GB, which is much smaller than 500 GB of setup_fasta.py.
-If you know how to generate your own MSA, it is better to use setup_msa.py to configure the system </h5>
+If you know how to generate your own MSA, it is better to use setup_msa.py to configure the system

 ```
 Step 1: